top of page

 • The experience combines stealth, vertical traversal, and exploration, creating a layered and immersive urban infiltration experience.

-Technique Highlight 1: Using Environmental Cues to Guide Players
+Highlight 1: Using Environmental Cues to Guide Players

 How I Executed It: